rajnathsah/rajnathsah.github.io/_posts/2019-11-03-Oracle-Pl-Sql-Questions.md

 Locks are mechanisms that prevent destructive interaction between transactions accessing the same resource.
 The resources can be either:
     * user objects, such as tables and rows,
     * or system objects not visible to users, such as shared data structures in memory and data dictionary rows.
 Oracle Database automatically obtains and manages necessary locks when executing SQL statements.
-For more details on [lock](https://docs.oracle.com/cd/B19306_01/server.102/b14220/consist.htm) refer oracle docs link.
+For more details on lock refer oracle docs link on [Data Concurrency and Consistency](https://docs.oracle.com/database/121/CNCPT/consist.htm).